Pylons/pyramid/docs/narr/startup.rst

 #.
 The framework finds all :mod:`logging` related configuration in the ``.ini``
-   file and uses it to configure the Python standard library logging system for this application.
+   file and uses it to configure the Python standard library logging system for the application.
 See :ref:`logging_config` for more information.

 #.
 The application's entry point :ref:`found above <entry_point_discovery>`, usually the entry point referenced on the above mentioned ``use=`` line, is the application's *constructor*.
    It is passed the key/value parameters in :ref:`the application's .ini section <ini_section_discovery>`.